robiningelbrecht/drupal-amqp-rabbitmq/README.md

 ------

-This repository aims to illustrate how to setup AMQP within Drupal.
+This repository aims to illustrate how to set up AMQP within Drupal.
 It contains a base structure with some working examples that use CommandHandlers to handle AMQP messages.

 ## Installation